Fabio Grosso: Juventus

-On 31 August 2009, it was confirmed Grosso had returned to Serie A to join Juventus following his two-year spell in France.
+On 31 August 2009, it was confirmed Grosso had returned to Serie A to join Juventus, following his two-year spell in France.
 After chasing the defender all summer long, the parties struck a deal on the final day of the transfer market at a €2 million fee plus bonus up to €1 million.
-He was instantly inserted into Juventus' starting XI and began the season in good form.
+He was instantly inserted into Juventus' starting XI, and began the season in good form.
 He scored his first goal in a league game against Udinese in November 2009.
-He made 28 appearances during the season and scored two goals.
+He made 28 appearances during the season, and scored two goals.

 In the 2010–11 season, Juventus released several elder players, but Grosso reportedly refused any transfer.
-Juve youth product Paolo De Ceglie took back the starting place and Grosso was frozen from the start of season and excluded from 25-men squad for 2010–11 UEFA Europa League.
+Juve youth product Paolo De Ceglie took back the starting place and Grosso was frozen out from the start of season, as well as being excluded from 25-man squad for 2010–11 UEFA Europa League.
 However, after Juventus lost numbers of players due to injury, Grosso and Hasan Salihamidžić were recalled for the first time, on 6 November.
 He made two appearances in his final season, the 2011–12 season, as new head coach Antonio Conte either preferred De Ceglie or had a winger or wide midfielder deputize as a fullback or wingback in a 3–5–2 formation.
 Juventus won the title undefeated that season.
 Grosso's contract ended in the summer of 2012 and he opted to retire from professional football.